Cybourgeoisie/cybourgeoisie.github.io/about/index.md

   feature: particle-collision.jpg
 ---

-I'll fill this out later.
+I'll fill this out in more detail later.
 We're not in a hurry, are we?

-My name is Ben, and I do computer science.
+My name is Ben, and I do computers.
+I program for a hobby and attend grad school for computer science.
+I'm also interested in writing, physics, astronomy, photography, karate, music, and playing bass guitar.

+My artsy crap can be found at [WakingDream.Space](http://wakingdream.space).